Congratulations Kelsey on your Instrument Rating!

 History of Us:

-SRFC LLC of Caldwell is the 'reincarnation' of our original SRFC flight school of 22 years ago.
-We have been in the pilot training business since 1985, specializing in Private pilot training, and have successfully taught every fixed wing land plane license and rating from Private up to all three Instructor certificates (single engine land, multi engine land and instrument airplane.)
+SRFC LLC of Caldwell is the 'reincarnation' of our original SRFC flight school of 25 years ago.
+We have been in the pilot training business since 1985, specializing in Private and Instrument pilot training, and have successfully taught every fixed wing land plane license and rating from Private up to all three Instructor certificates (single engine land, multi engine land and instrument airplane.)
 Along with my husband Jim, we have had two other flight schools, but when our daughter was very young, I decided to stay home and be a full-time mom,

 Now, she is out of school (an engineer!
 We are very proud!) and married (to a great guy!)

-so here we are - SRFC 2.0.
+so here we are: SRFC 2.0.

 Learning with us is NOT the fastest license in the valley, nor the cheapest.
-But if you place top importance on quality of instruction, quality of airplanes, and instruction from a CFI with a background which goes from having been a bush pilot on the Alaskan Peninsula/Aleutian Islands, to being a CFI in the busiest airspace in the world; or CFI's who are current airline pilots and love teaching on the side, then we might be right for you.
-Give us a call, set up a discovery flight, and see if maybe SRFC is the best option for your training needs.
+But if you place top importance on quality of instruction, quality of airplanes, and instruction from CFI's with backgrounds which ranges from having been a bush pilot on the Alaskan Peninsula/Aleutian Islands, or teaching in the busiest airspace in the world, or even also being a helicopter CFI, then we might be right for you.
+Give us a call, set up a discovery flight, and see if maybe SRFC is the best option